Seasons in India and their Months: Types & Characteristics

 Seasons in India with Months

-A season of pleasant weather, emerging flowers, and sprouting trees is spring.
+From mid-March to mid-May, it’s springtime in India.
+The weather becomes nice and warm during this season.
+It is a season of pleasant weather, emerging flowers, and sprouting trees.
 After the winter, there is a time of regeneration and rebirth.

-India’s summers may be very warm, with temperatures exceeding in several areas.
+From mid-May to mid-July, a very hot summer season in India called Grishma begins.
+The temperatures can get really high during this time.
 Longer daylight hours and bright skies are its hallmarks, yet occasionally dust storms can occur in some places.

 Most areas of India see significant rainfall during the monsoon season.
 This time of year is critical for agricultural and water resource replenishment.
 Strong winds and thunderstorms are frequent occurrences.

-The monsoon season ends in autumn, and winter begins.
+After the monsoon, from mid-September to mid-November, it’s autumn.
+The weather gets better as temperatures start to cool down.
 It is a favorite period for outdoor activities and festivals because of its milder temperatures, bright skies, and agreeable environment.

 Hemanta, especially in northern India, marks the commencement of the winter season when temperatures begin to decrease.
 Cooler weather is in the forecast, and in some areas, it could feel like late October.